 The Helix Fi gateway should be placed in a central area in your home, preferably somewhere on the ground floor, a few feet up from the ground, and away from any dense materials (e.g., concrete walls, furniture, metal surfaces), large bodies of water (e.g., aquariums, water heaters) and electronic devices that can cause interference (e.g., baby monitors, wireless telephones, microwave ovens, refrigerators and Bluetooth devices).

 Restart your devices regularly

-Hardwire devices with the Ethernet cable
+Hardwire your devices with the Ethernet cable

-Here are other things to check when your network speed isn't up to par:
+Other things to check when your network speed isn't up to par:

-- Your devices may be too far from your Helix Fi Gateway.
+- Your devices may be too far from your Helix Fi gateway